drbean/edit/steve/selfintro.md

 ## Activity 2: Questions from the audience

-For the reasons given on \pref{writing-as-conversation} in \titleref{a-writers-toolbox}, writers need to have an understanding of what question readers want them to answer next.
+For the reasons given in [Writing as conversation] on \pref{writing-as-conversation} in \titleref{a-writers-toolbox}, writers need to have an understanding of what question readers want them to answer next.
 We are going to practice answering question from a reader when writing about ourselves.

 ### Arrangement of writers and readers